Caul

 A caul is a piece of membrane that can cover a newborn's head and face.
-Birth with a caul is rare, occurring in less than 1 in 80,000 births.
+Birth with a caul is rare, occurring in fewer than 1 in 80,000 births.
 The caul is harmless and is immediately removed by the attending parent, physician, or midwife upon birth of the child.

 An en-caul birth is different from a caul birth in that the infant is born inside the entire amniotic sac (instead of just a portion of it).
 The sac balloons out at birth, with the amniotic fluid and child remaining inside the unbroken or partially broken membrane.

 Types

 A child 'born with the caul' has a portion of a birth membrane remaining on the head.
-There are two types of caul membranes, the first type of membrane is the inner layer called the amnion which is the amniotic sac that contains the fetus and the amniotic fluid; the second membrane is the chorion and is the outermost membrane around the fetus, it contains a complex series of blood vessels that are connected to the endometrium, which together with the chorion forms the placenta, the primary organ responsible for supplying the fetus with oxygen, nutrients and extracting waste.
+There are two types of caul membranes: the first is the inner layer, called the amnion, which is the amniotic sac that contains the fetus and the amniotic fluid; the second is the chorion, the outermost membrane around the fetus, containing a complex series of blood vessels connected to the endometrium, which together with the chorion forms the placenta.

 The most common caul type is a piece of the thin translucent inner lining of the amnion that breaks away and forms tightly against the head during birth.
 Such a caul typically clings to the head and face but on rarer occasions drapes over the head and partly down the torso.

+En-caul birth

+A second type of (in) caul birth that is the amniotic sack covering the whole newborn, called an en caul (meaning "in caul" in latin) birth.
+Sometimes this called a mermaid birth.
+In this rare (fewer than 1 per 80,000 deliveries) but harmless type of en caul birth, the sack does not stop at the head, instead covering the whole newborn.
+This is more common (and sometimes even thought of as safer) in caesarean section births.
+In a fully en caul birth, the umbilical cord provides oxygen to the neonate while it is still fully enveloped in the embryotic sack.